cuhsat/pssst/src/server/README.md

 $ npm start [option]
 ```

-The default server port is `62421` and can be changed in `config.json`.
+The default server port is `62421` and can be changed via `config.json`.

 ----
 [Requirements](package.json) |